 During the early days of her diagnosis, Rebekah got support from three friends with experience in healthcare.

 “The community around helped me know what types of questions to ask,” Rebekah said.
 “They prepped me that not all cancer centers will have the same regimens and that not all oncologists will have the same approach.”

 She made appointments with five different oncologists and was surprised by the variations in approach and treatment options.
-It became clear to Rebekah that Dr. Mabel Mardones and Rocky Mountain Cancer Centers were the best fit for her.
+It became clear to Rebekah that Dr. Mabel Mardones and Rocky Mountain Breast Specialists were the best fit for her.

 “Dr. Mardones’ genuine care was evident from the very beginning.
 She literally came in an hour early on my 40th birthday to meet with me, because her schedule was booked out for weeks.
 In that conversation, she wanted to understand my goals,” Rebekah said.
 “She wanted to understand my approach.
 And she then helped me clearly understand which treatments most aligned with that.
 For me, my goal was eradication, no recurrence.
 Everything else, like aesthetics after treatment, was way down on my list – so far down, it wasn’t even on the list.
 She took the time to understand that from the beginning.
 I feel like I had somebody fighting with me that day and all throughout the journey.
 She is a brilliant woman.
 She is compassionate, and she is tenacious.”